byte5

 Managing Director

-We wanted a blog that feels like the rest of byte5.ai: fast, static, no database, no vendor lock-in.
-No headless CMS, no external API — content lives as files in the repository and goes through the same review process as code.
+We wanted a blog that feels like the rest of byte5.ai: fast, lean, no database, no vendor lock-in.
+No headless CMS, no external API.
+Content lives as files in the repository and goes through the same review process as code.

 Content as files#